Kavindu-Dodan/Kavindu-Dodan/README.md

 I am contributing to the software community from the very beginning of my career.
 Check my [StackOverflow](https://stackoverflow.com/users/3197055/kavindu-dodanduwa) profile for contributions ranging from C#, OpenID Connect and OAuth 2.0

-My current tech stack consists of the following programming languages, frameworks and technologies,
+My most recent tech stack consists of the following programming languages, frameworks and technologies,

-- Java
+- Languages: Go, Java
-- Go
-- Kubernetes
+- Frameworks: K8s, Docker
-- AWS
+- Cloud: AWS

-I have also worked full-stack using Angular to build front-end applications.
+- Domain knowledge: Elastic, Dynatrace

 I have experience in forming and leading software engineering teams, being the product owner of cloud software delivery and extensive knowledge of the Identity and Access Management domain thanks to work experience as well as from my master’s research.